rpgarde/rpgarde/README.md

 I'm Paolo.
 View my portfolio [here](https://paologarde.com)

-- 🔭 I’m currently a Software Engineer at :Different, an Australian tech startup reinventing the world property management
+- 🔭 Ex-software Engineer at :Different, an Australian tech startup reinventing the world property management
 - 🌱 Just finished a full-stack web development certificate @ University of Sydney
 - 💬 Ask me about the fun world of startups, marketplaces, etc
 - ⚡ Fun fact: I have a [YouTube channel](http://www.youtube.com/pgblanks) on the side